spatnaik17/scenario-agent-testing/CONTRIBUTING.md

 2. **Test Execution**:
    - The `Scenario.run()` method is called, which delegates to a TestingAgent
-   - TestingAgent generates an initial message based on the scenario description and strategy
+   - TestingAgent generates messages based on the scenario description and strategy
    - TestingAgent manages a multi-turn conversation with the agent under test

+3. **Message Generation and Evaluation**:
+   - A single method `_generate_next_message` handles both initial and subsequent messages
+   - The method adapts its behavior based on whether it's generating the first message or evaluating responses
+   - For the first message, it creates a simple prompt to start the conversation
+   - For subsequent messages, it performs evaluation and can either continue the conversation or end the test

-3. **Evaluation Process**:
+4. **Evaluation Process**:
    - After each agent response, the TestingAgent evaluates the conversation against success/failure criteria
    - The TestingAgent can decide to:
      - Continue the conversation with a new message
      - Complete the test as a success with a detailed explanation
      - Complete the test as a failure with a detailed explanation (especially when failure criteria are met)
    - The decision is facilitated through a function-calling mechanism where the LLM can invoke a `finish_test` tool

-4. **Result Generation**:
-   - ScenarioResult collects conversation history, success/failure status, and artifacts
-   - Artifacts can include any data produced by the agent during testing

 5. **Early Stopping**:
    - A key feature is early stopping when failure criteria are met, preventing unnecessary conversation turns